yycncom/Sparkify/README.md

 ## Essential Skills

-   - Load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes
+   - Load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes.
-   - Use the machine learning APIs within Spark ML to build and tune models
+   - Use the machine learning APIs within Spark ML to build and tune models.
-   - Integrate the skills you've learned in the Spark course and the Data Scientist Nanodegree program
+   - Integrate the skills Spark and the Data Scientist.